 Skip to content

-Shelby County Juvenile Court Liaison
+Shelby County School Liaison

 IMPACT (Imagine Making Positive Accountable Changes Together)

 Available in Shelby County, IMPACT is a program developed to proactively identify children who are facing obstacles towards academic, social, and community success.
-This preventative program allows families to receive supportive services and resources in the areas of individual and family counseling, case management and psychiatric services to meet the needs of each unique child and family situation.
+This preventative program allows families to receive supportive services and resources in the areas of individual and family counseling, case management and in home/at school services to meet the needs of each unique child and family situation.
 Children in Pre-K through 12th grade who attend school or reside in Shelby County are eligible for the program.

 Amy Simindinger